 07 January 2013 Going Solar Posted by: Cindy Hoffman | 2 comments | Share: Cindy Hoffman, Vice President of Communications ©Nathan Ferdinandt This is the time of year when everyone is making New Year’s resolutions.
 Mine?
 To save energy, wildlife and the environment!
 And thanks to Solar City, I can check this one off the list: DONE.
 They made it so easy!
 After hearing a pitch from one of their representatives at Defenders a few months ago, I was intrigued.
 So I contacted them to see if my house was a good candidate for solar energy.
 They did a quick Google Maps search for my house and said it was a great candidate.
 Next, they sent their staff out to take a closer look and sure enough, my entire roof could be covered in solar panels.
 Not only that, but for just a little bit of money up front, I get to lock in the price I pay for my solar energy for the next 20 years.
 So while local utility bills go up at about 6-10% a year depending on where you live, I have locked in at a rate that won’t increase.
 Solar City is very flexible, so don’t let costs dissuade you from contacting them.
 They even have a deal for no money down that is worth learning more about.
 The process was super easy.
 My husband and I signed the contract and Solar City did the rest, including dealing with all of the permitting with the city and coordinating with my local utility company.
 Within a month (although they say it can take up to 4 months for the installation) they scheduled an appointment to set the panels.
 It took two days to get the panels up; they scheduled the inspection with the city within the week, and once the paperwork goes through with my local utility company, I will be running on clean, green, solar energy!
 It’s also good for wildlife.
 Using my rooftop for renewable energy reduces the need to build large solar installations in or around areas important for wildlife habitat.
 I created a video of the installation so you can see what the panels and other equipment looks like.
 Check it out below and, if you are interested, contact Solar City for a personal consultation.
 The whole process was quick and easy.
 And as an added bonus, if you mention Defenders of Wildlife, Solar City will donate $400 to help advance our mission to conserve and protect wildlife.
 Make a New Year’s resolution that you can keep this year.
 Visit Solar City today and tell them Defenders of Wildlife sent you.
 2 Responses to “Going Solar” Sylvia Simon March 4th, 2013 I signed up with Solar City last September and the system should be installed in April 2013.
 Reply Cindy March 5th, 2013 great!
 They did a great job on our system.
 I am very happy.
 Hope you will be too Reply Post Your Comment Click here to cancel reply.
-Name (required) Mail (required) (will not be published) You May also be interested in What’s the Difference Between Montana and Romania?
-In order to help conserve and manage the wild bison population in the American West, Montana should join in the bison restoration efforts that are taking place in other states.
-The House’s Continued Assault on Endangered Species The House continues to turn its back on the Endangered Species Act by weakening and eliminating protection for imperiled wildlife.
-Wolf Weekly Wrap Up Fish and Wildlife Service Holds Public Meetings to Determine Fate of Mexican Gray Wolves; Six Mexican Gray Wolves Released in New Mexico; How Do People Form Their Opinions About Wolves?
+Name (required) Mail (required) (will not be published) You May also be interested in The DRECP – What Is It?
+The title may be a mouthful, but don’t let that fool you – this new plan could mean big changes for desert landscapes and wildlife.
+Wolverines in Lower-48 Denied Protection… Again Wolverines continue to face many threats to their habitat and survival, especially in the lower-48 states.
+Wolf Weekly Wrap Up Victory for Wyoming’s Wolves; Thank You For Standing Up For Mexican Gray Wolves!